axel669/svelte-doric/docs/grid.md

 # Grid

-Layout that uses flexbox under the hood to layout items with a few common styles applied.
+Layout that uses grid under the hood to layout items with a few common styles applied.

 ## Props